TERMS AND CONDITIONS FOR THE SUPPLY OF SERVICES

 8.3.5 any other matter for which it would be illegal or unlawful for us to exclude or attempt to exclude our liability.

-8.4 We shall have no liability to you to the extent that any liability arises as a result of any acts or omissions undertaken by us to comply with the Money Laundering Regulations 2007.
+8.4 We shall have no liability to you to the extent that any liability arises as a result of any acts or omissions undertaken by us to comply with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.

 8.5 Subject to Conditions 8.3, 8.4 and 8.6, our total liability in respect of all Events of Default under a given Contract shall be limited to damages of an amount equal to: